JimY233/CS523_Project/README.md

 Under `demo` folder

 <div align=center><img width='600'src="https://github.com/JimY233/CS523_Project/blob/main/images/Confusion_Matrix.png"/></div>
 Therefore, we can find the model works better on Happy and Surprise target.
-This is because data imbalance.
+This is because class imbalance.
 There are more happy and surprise images in FER2013 dataset.

 We can also compare it with the confusion matrix in the reproduced paper and they are similiar.
-The confusion matrix on the paper can be found under `images` folder
+The confusion matrix on the paper can be found under `images` folder.
+Or you can check `demo_comparison.ipynb`

+By propagating the loss back to the pixel values, a saliency map can highlight the pixels which have the most impact on the loss value.
+It highlights the visual features the CNN can capture from the input
 <div align=center><img width='600'src="https://github.com/JimY233/CS523_Project/blob/main/images/saliencymap.PNG"/></div>
 This is the saliency map we derived.
 As we can see, select one image from testloader and the model predicts exactly the same as the ground truth.
+Using saliency map, we can see that the model is placing a large importance on facial features of the person instead of background, hair, hand and so on.

 ## References
 Khaireddin, Y., & Chen, Z. (2021).
 Facial Emotion Recognition: State of the Art Performance on FER2013. arXiv preprint arXiv:2105.03588.